leonid-world/leonid-world/README.md

-# Hi, I'm a Senior Full-Stack Engineering trasitioning from Web2 to Web3
+# Hi, I'm a Senior Full-Stack Engineer transitioning from Web2 to Web3

-> **"Transforming real-world value into decentralized code.
-Building the bridge between Web2 infrastructure and the trustless Web3 future."**

 Experienced Full-Stack Engineer with 6+ years building and operating enterprise systems.